List of Farid Gabteni’s quotes

 Criminals do not have a religion; they take joy in murder, destruction and corruption on earth.
 Islâm condemns the demonic and murderous charlatans – woe betide them in this world and the next.
 (Farid Gabteni)

-Islâm is innocent of the crimes, cruelties and massacres perpetrated falsely in its name by deviationist and criminal heretics.
-Those are rather the henchmen of evil, perverts and corrupters on earth.
+Islâm is innocent of the crimes, cruelties and massacres wrongly perpetrated in its name by deviationist and criminal heretics.
+They are, rather, the agents of evil—the perverse and corrupters upon the earth.
 (Farid Gabteni)

 Wrongdoers are numerous but insignificant, we are few but powerful; they believe in themselves, and we believe in God.
 (Farid Gabteni)

-God does not love aggression or the aggressors, and certainly not the corrupters on Earth, the bloodthirsty and the criminal butchers.
+God loves neither aggression nor the aggressors, and least of all those who spread corruption upon the earth, the bloodthirsty and the criminal butchers.
 (Farid Gabteni)

-Psychoanalysis shows us that violent men – especially those who beat and abuse women and/or children – are characterized by psychopathic personalities; with complexes and intolerant to frustration, they resort to anti-social and amoral behavior.
-This type of person has neither ethics nor religion, only false claims.
+Psychoanalysis demonstrates that violent men—all the more so those who beat and mistreat women and/or children—are characterized by psychopathic personalities.
+Complex-ridden and intolerant of frustration, they resort to antisocial and amoral behavior.
+Such individuals possess neither ethics nor religion, but only false pretensions.
 (Farid Gabteni)

 Faith is intimately linked to kindness and benevolence.
 Disarray is inwardly connected to brutality and violence.
 (Farid Gabteni)